sergei-yak/data_science_basic/README.md

 # Machine learning
-In the project we used two models:
+In the project we used two models to compare its performance:
-- ElasticNet() - linear regressiion...
+- ElasticNet() - linear regression model used for regression tasks (we used sklearn library).
-- LSTM model - nearul network ....
+- LSTM model - recurrent nearal network, which is good for remembering long-term dependencies (we used pytorch library).

+Evaluation metrics we used:
+MAE - the average absolute difference between predicted and actual values.
+A lower MAE indicates better performance.
+R² score - the proportion of variance in the target variable that is explained by the model. ' A higher R² score indicates a better fit. '
+MAPE - the average percentage difference between predicted and actual values. ' A lower MAPE indicates better accuracy. '

 # Conclusions
 	The Bidirectional LSTM model outperforms the ElasticNet model on all key metrics: MAE, R² score, and MAPE.